botlabs-gg/yagpdb-docs-v2/.github/STYLE.md

 Using the Oxford comma avoids ambiguity in lists.
 This is simply about avoiding any possibility of misinterpretation, no matter how clear the context may seem to be to you.
-The [Wikipedia entry](https://en.wikipedia.org/wiki/Serial_comma) has some really good examples of where the Oxford comma can make a difference.
+The [Wikipedia entry](https://en.wikipedia.org/wiki/Serial_comma) has some excellent examples of where the Oxford comma can make a difference.

 #### Don't Patronize the Reader

 Don't talk down to the reader or assume that they don't know anything.
-This especially applies to the custom command course (`content/learn/`), where we guide the reader through the script writing process by encouraging their own problem solving.
+This especially applies to the custom command course (`content/learn/`), where we guide the reader through the script writing process by encouraging their own problem-solving.
 Gently nudge them towards making discoveries on their own.

-#### Semi-formal Style
+#### Semiformal Style

 We're not writing some academic paper here; avoid too much technical jargon and try to keep the tone light and approachable.
 On the other hand, we're also not writing a casual blog post; avoid slang and overly conversational language.
 The goal is to strike a balance between being informative and being engaging, without being too dry or too casual.

-This rule is a little bit relaxed in the custom command course, where we do want it to be a bit more conversational and approachable, but it still applies to some extent.
+This rule is a bit relaxed in the custom command course, where we do want it to be a bit more conversational and approachable, but it still applies to some extent.

 ### Formatting

 #### One Sentence Per Line

 Semantic Linefeeds (one sentence per line) make a lot of things easier.
-You very quickly realise when sentences have grown too long or are unusually inconsistent in length, which can hurt readability.
+You very quickly realize when sentences have grown too long or are unusually inconsistent in length, which can hurt readability.
 It also makes it easier to review, edit, and track changes in version control, as you can see exactly which sentences were changed without any noise from reflowing wrapped text.

-It does read a little bit awkward in source form, but that's not what the reader will see, and it's a small price to pay for the benefits it brings.
+It does read somewhat awkward in source form, but that's not what the reader will see, and it's a small price to pay for the benefits it brings.

 #### Headers